mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/archives/index.md

 <!-- markdownlint-disable MD004 MD007 MD025 MD030 -->
 ## Access archived versions of Kommander documentation

 In accordance with our [version policy][policy], we regularly archive older, unsupported versions of our Kommander documentation.
 At this time, this includes documentation for Kommander 1.1 and below.
-You can still access older versions of Kommander documentation on our [public github repo][repo], or by locally running a Docker image (experimental):
+You can still access older versions of Kommander documentation on our [public GitHub repository][repo], or by locally running a Docker image (experimental):

 On your local machine, run: